collectivecardgame/library/docs/rules-new-cards.md

 If you'd like to make a new card for Collective, you can submit a [Card] post to the [Subreddit](https://old.reddit.com/r/collectivecg/) made with the in-game or website version of the [Card Creator](/creator).
 You need an account and a certain amount of progress in game to access the Card Creator.

-The top 10 voted card submissions each week are accepted into the game.
+The top 10 voted card submissions each week are accepted into the game alongside a bonus card made by our Patreon members.

 ---